 My weekends often revolve around my son Nat.
 He’s 28, and autistic.
 We have a routine.
 Usually we walk somewhere around Boston, and we always get a sweet snack of some kind, usually ice cream at one of the dozen or so J.P.
 Licks stores around the city.

 Last weekend was no different, but got complicated in a few ways.
 The weekend before, I had suggested that we drive a short distance, and then start walking from there.
-Nat loves his routines, and is deeply suspicious of changes (more on this later!), and so he didn’t want to do that.
-We’ve long known that advance notice can help with changes like this, so we said we would do it next weekend.
-We even wrote it on his weekly calendar, “Different walk.”
+Nat loves his routines, and is deeply suspicious of changes (more on this later!), so he didn’t want to do that.
+We’ve long known that advance notice can help with changes like this, so I said we would do it next weekend.
+I even wrote it on his weekly calendar, “Different walk.”

 My idea was that we could drive to Back Bay, walk down the Esplanade along the river, to Charles St, where there is a J.P.
 Licks for ice cream.
 That would be about two miles of walking.
 I had a vague plan that we could take the T back to the car at that point, but I had not made this explicit.